wolfSSL/documentation/wolfSSL/src/chapter02.md

 4. `wolfssl-FIPS.xcodeproj` -- project to build wolfSSL and wolfCrypt-FIPS if available
 5. `user_settings.h` -- custom library settings, which are shared across projects

-The library will output as `libwolfssl_osx.a` or 'libwolfssl_ios.a` depending on the target.
+The library will output as `libwolfssl_osx.a` or `libwolfssl_ios.a` depending on the target.
 It will also copy the wolfSSL/wolfCrypt (and the CyaSSL/CtaoCrypt compatibility) headers into an `include` directory located in `Build/Products/Debug` or `Build/Products/Release`.